-If a student believes that nonacademic criteria have been used in determining his or her grade in a course, he or she may follow the following procedures.
-Nonacademic criteria are criteria not directly reflective of academic performance in the course.
-This includes discrimination on political grounds or for reasons of race, religion, sex, or ethnic origin.
+If a student believes that nonacademic criteria have been used in determining his or her grade in a course, he or she may follow the following procedures (San Diego Academic Senate Regulation 502).
+Nonacademic criteria means criteria not directly reflective of academic performance in the course.
+It includes discrimination on political grounds or based on a protected trait, including but not limited to a student’s gender, race, religion, national origin, sexual orientation, or disability.
 Appeals to the Educational Policy Committee shall be considered confidential.
 Neither any member of the committee nor the Academic Senate Office shall release any information about the appeal except as specifically provided in the Grade Appeals Regulation.
+If a medical student wishes to appeal a grade in a School of Medicine course, he or she must follow procedures described in San Diego Academic Senate Regulation 503.

 The student must attempt to resolve the grievance with the instructor within the first month of the following regular academic quarter.
 If the grievance is not resolved to the student’s satisfaction, he or she may then attempt to resolve the grievance through written appeal to the department chair or equivalent, who shall attempt to adjudicate the case with the instructor and the student within two weeks.
-If the grievance still is not resolved to the student’s satisfaction, he or she may then attempt to resolve the grievance through written appeal to the provost of the college, the dean of Graduate Studies, the dean of the School of Medicine, or the dean of the Skaggs School of Pharmacy and Pharmaceutical Sciences, who shall attempt to adjudicate the case with the instructor, the chair, and the student within two weeks.
+If the grievance still is not resolved to the student’s satisfaction, he or she may then attempt to resolve the grievance through written appeal to the provost of his or her college, or the dean of the Graduate Division, who shall attempt to adjudicate the case with the instructor, the chair, and the student within two weeks.
 If the grievance is not resolved to the student’s satisfaction by the provost or dean, the student may request consideration of the appeal by the Educational Policy Committee (hereinafter called the Committee) according to the procedures outlined below.
 This request must be submitted before the last day of instruction of the quarter following the quarter in which the course was taken.